paasmaker/paasmaker/documentation/source/developer-router.rst

     the most efficient storage method (because to get any range you have to fetch the whole hour, or multiple hours from multiple hashes) but should be fast enough for the moment.

+history_vt:<node id>:<unix hour timestamp>:<metric> (HASH)
+    These keys are the same as history_vt, except they're for a single node instead of an application version type.

 workspace:<workspace id> (SET)
     This key contains a set of all application version type IDs that appear in the